stackosofficial/ai-access-package/readme.md

 ### 3. Initialization and Setup

-In your main application file, import and set up the `sky-ai-accesspoint` with your project’s core services.
+In your main application file, import and set up the `Skynet-SmartAccessPoint ` with your project’s core services.

 **Example Initialization**: